-You can copy (sync) pictures, video and music from your computer to your tablet.
+You can copy (sync) pictures, video and music from your PC to your tablet.
 Your tablet comes with a cable that lets you connect it to the USB port of your computer.

-Apple devices need to have iTunes installed on the computer, which will manage the transfer of media to and from the tablet. iTunes can be downloaded from www.apple.com/itunes.
+Apple devices need to have iTunes installed on the PC, which will manage the transfer of media to and from the tablet.
+You can also download apps for your tablet and sync them using your PC. iTunes can be downloaded from www.apple.com/itunes.
+It also comes with a tablet.

 With Android devices you should consult your tablet manual for instructions on how to copy media to the tablet.
-Some models use special software; sometimes the tablet just appears as a storage device (like a USB hard drive or flash drive), allowing you to drag and drop files onto it, just as you would a drive on your computer.
+Some models use special software; sometimes the tablet just appears as a storage device (like a USB hard drive or flash drive), allowing you to drag and drop files onto it, just as you would a drive on your PC.